eurekaclinical/eurekaclinical-user-agreement-service/README.md

 Returns the currently active UserAgreement.

 ##### POST `/api/protected/useragreements/`
 Creates a new user agreement.
 The UserAgreement object is passed in as the body of the request.
 Returns the URI of the created UserAgreement object.
 Requires the `admin` role.
-If there is an existing user agreement, the old one will be expired, and this one will take its place.
+If there is an existing user agreement, the old one will be expired, and this one will become effective.

 ### `/api/protected/useragreementstatuses`
 Manages user agreement statuses, i.e., signatures.
+Each user has at most one user agreement status.
+If a user signs a user agreement and already has a user agreement status record, the old record will be replaced.

 #### Role-based authorization
 Call-dependent